 Garden wildlife ponds eventually adapt to the natural order and develop an ecosystem of their own.
 That ensures that there is very little to do to maintain it.
 Most maintenance can happen naturally with changing seasons.

-As natural as garden ponds eventually become, it’s essential to stay on top of things to ensure that the wilier continues to grow and thrive.
+As natural as garden ponds eventually become, staying on top of things is essential to ensure that the wilier continues to grow and thrive.

-Here is a list of things that pertains to the maintenance of a garden pond.
+Here is a list of things that pertains to maintaining a garden pond.

 - Trimming grass that gets too long, all the while protecting invertebrates